Impact of bias and redshift-space modelling for the halo power spectrum: Testing the effective field theory of large-scale structure: Introduction

 \section{Introduction}

-A new era of large galaxy surveys will soon inaugurate a fertile period for the study of large-scale structure in the Universe.
-Current or planned surveys include the Dark Energy Survey (`DES')~\cite{Abbott:2017wau}, Euclid~\cite{2011arXiv1110.3193L}, the Dark Energy Spectroscopic Instrument (`DESI'), the Large Synoptic Survey Telescope (`LSST'), the Square Kilometre Array (`SKA') and the 4-metre Multi Object Spectroscopic Telescope (`4MOST')~\cite{4most}.
+An era of large galaxy surveys will soon inaugurate a fertile period for the study of large-scale structure in the Universe.
+Current or planned surveys include the Dark Energy Survey (`DES')~\cite{Abbott:2018jhe}, Euclid~\cite{Laureijs:2011gra}, the Dark Energy Spectroscopic Instrument (`DESI'), the Large Synoptic Survey Telescope (`LSST'), the Square Kilometre Array (`SKA') and the 4-metre Multi Object Spectroscopic Telescope (`4MOST')~\cite{4most}.
 Each survey measures the distribution of \emph{tracers} of the underlying dark matter distribution.
 Examples include dark matter haloes and galaxy clusters, but also quasars, the Lyman-$\alpha$ forest, or radiation from the 21-centimetre hyperfine transition of hydrogen.
 Unfortunately it is not trivial to predict the statistical distribution of these tracers, even if the distribution of dark matter is known accurately, because it involves poorly-understood astrophysical processes such as galaxy formation.

-Whatever statistical relation exists between tracers and the underlying dark matter, on scales much larger than the characteristic scale of the tracers it can be expanded in perturbation theory.
+Whatever statistical relation exists between tracers and dark matter, it can be expanded in perturbation theory on scales much larger than the characteristic scale of the tracers.
 On these scales the density contrast is small and it is reasonable to expect that an adequate description can be found by retaining only a few low-order terms in the perturbation expansion; for a recent review, see, eg., Ref.~\cite{Desjacques:2016bnm}.
-The unknown astrophysical processes that characterize the relationship (or `bias') between tracers and dark matter are encoded in the coefficients of this expansion, but if not too many are required then we can aim to \emph{measure} them rather than predict them from first principles.
+The unknown astrophysical processes that characterize the relationship (or `bias') are encoded in the coefficients of this expansion.
+They are very difficult to predict from first principles, but if not too many are required then we can simply \emph{measure} them.
 The disadvantage of this approach is that we must expend some data in constraining the unknown bias coefficients.
-This inevitably increases the uncertainty with which remaining physical quantities are measured.
+This inevitably increases the uncertainty with which remaining physical quantities can be measured.